rubyreferences/rubychanges/_src/evolution.md

 * [3.0](3.0.md#regexp-and-range-objects-are-frozen) `Regexp` and `Range` objects are frozen
 * [3.0](3.0.md#symbolname) [Symbol#name](https://docs.ruby-lang.org/en/3.0.0/Symbol.html#method-i-name) method that returns a frozen string equivalent of the symbol (`Symbol#to_s` returns mutable one, and changing it to be frozen would cause too much incompatibilities)
 * [3.2](3.2.md#stringdedup-as-an-alias-for--string) [String#dedup](https://docs.ruby-lang.org/en/3.2/String.html#method-i-dedup) as an alias for `-"string"`
+* [3.4](3.4.md#warning-to-prepare-for-freezing-string-literals-in-ruby-35) Warning to prepare for freezing string literals in Ruby 3.5

 ## Appendix: Covered Ruby versions release dates